spectrocloud/librarium/docs/docs-content/integrations/verified_packs.md

 2. Navigate to left **Main Menu** and select **Profiles**.

-3. Select your cluster profile to review its layers or make changes.
+3. Select your cluster profile to review its layers or make changes if needed.

 ## Next Steps